Mandulo/Mandulo/README.md

 ### Backend Pipeline
 #### Initialization
-* School admin needs to connect student registration photo server data with the attendance tracker.
+* School admin needs to connect student registration photo server data with the Automated Attendance Checker.

 #### Processing Image
 * Uploaded photo data will be connected with student registration server and find each students in the photo from student registration server data using Amazon Rekognition.